-- Optional: 3-4 medium russet potatoes, peeled and cut to bite size, to be added during last half of cooking time
+- 3 medium russet potatoes (optional), peeled and cut to bite size, to be added during last half of cooking time

 - Place cut-up vegetables into slow cooker.
 Dry chuck roast pieces with paper towel and place on top of veggies.

-- Combine all remaining ingredients in a bowl (except potatoes) and mix by hand until incorporated.
+- Combine all remaining ingredients (except potatoes) in a bowl, and mix by hand until incorporated.
 The bouillon cubes may not dissolve, which is fine.

-- Pour sauce evenly over the chuck roast, ensuring that it is as covered with liquid as possible.
-Turn slow cooker on Low for 10-12 hours. (it’s a long time, but that’s what makes the beef so tender.)
+- Pour the sauce evenly over the chuck roast, ensuring that it is as covered with liquid as possible.
+Cover, and cook on low for 10-12 hours.
+Add the potatoes the last 5-6 hours, if using.

-- Skim fat off top.
-Season to taste with more salt/pepper if needed.
-Serve with warm buttered egg noodles, rice, or mashed potatoes.
+- Serve with warm buttered egg noodles, rice, or mashed potatoes.

-- *Note: I use 5 of the small, perfectly cubed bouillon cubes (similar to a dice.)
-If you’re using the larger rectangular bouillon cubes (i.e., Knorr), reduce to 3 cubes.
+- If you’re using the larger rectangular bouillon cubes (i.e., Knorr), reduce to 3 cubes.